ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

 1. Push initialization code (under `func application`) and notification registration code can be found in `AppDelegate.swift`.
 Provide an unique USER_ID(Optional).
 2. Run the app on a physical device as notifications can't be sent to an iPhone Simulator.
 3. Open {{site.data.keyword.mobilepushshort}} service under `Mobile Services` > **Existing services**  on {{site.data.keyword.Bluemix_short}} Mobile dashboard and to send basic {{site.data.keyword.mobilepushshort}}, complete the following steps:
-  * Select `Send Notifications`, and compose a message by choosing a Send to option.
-The supported options are Device by Tag, Device Id, User Id, Android devices, iOS devices, Web Notifications, and All Devices.
+  * Select `Messages`, and compose a message by choosing a Send to option.
+The supported options are Device by Tag, Device Id, User Id, Android devices, iOS devices, Web Notifications, All Devices and other browsers.

        **Note:** When you select the All Devices option, all devices subscribed to {{site.data.keyword.mobilepushshort}} will receive notifications.
   * In the `Message` field, compose your message.
 Choose to configure the optional settings as required.